jaxon-php/jaxon-dialogs/README.md

 This package defines 3 config options in the `default` section to set the default library to be used resp. for modal, alert and confirmation dialogs.
-The `libraries` config option allows to load additional libraries into the page.
+The `libraries` option allows to load additional libraries into the page.
 The `confirm` section defines options for the confirm dialog.
-The `lib.uri` option defines the URI where to get the libraries files from.
+The `lib.uri` option defines the URI where to download the libraries files from.

 Specific options can also be set for each library.